Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 Caring for Your Gemstones: Cleaning & Storage Tips

-Proper care is essential to maintain the subterranean beauty and value of fine gemstones.
+Proper care is essential to keep fine gemstones beautiful and valuable over time.
 While some gems are incredibly durable, others are delicate and easily damaged by common household items or improper handling.
-Professional gemologists recommend a cautious, material-specific approach to cleaning and storage to ensure longevity.
+Gemologists recommend a cautious, material-specific approach to cleaning and storage to make jewelry last.
+See our complete jewelry care and maintenance guide for the full method.

 Gentle Cleaning Methods

 The safest cleaning method for almost all gemstones involves warm water, a few drops of mild, detergent-free soap, and a very soft brush, such as a baby toothbrush.
-Gently scrubbing the stone, particularly underneath where dust and oils accumulate, followed by a thorough rinse with warm water and drying with a soft, lint-free cloth, will restore brilliance to most jewelry.
+Gently scrub the stone, particularly underneath where dust and oils accumulate, then rinse with warm water and dry with a soft, lint-free cloth.
+That alone will restore brilliance to most jewelry.

 | Cleaning Method | Suitable For | Risks |